2005 – 2010, Ph.D. in Chemical Biology, University of Chicago

 2012 – present, the Chinese Chemical Society

-We probe the pathways and mechanisms of DNA/RNA modification and de-modification.
-In order to do so, we integrate multiple disciplines including chemical biology, epigenetics, nucleic acid chemistry, cell biology, biochemistry, genomics, and structural biology.
+We probe the pathways and mechanisms of DNA/RNA modification，de-modification and the development of new methods of gene editing.
+In order to do so, we integrate multiple disciplines including chemical biology, epigenetics, nucleic acid chemistry, cell biology, biochemistry,and structural biology.
 An ultimate goal is to uncover new functions and regulatory mechanisms of the epigenetic DNA/RNA modifications.

 1. RNA Modifications and EpitranscrIptomics